kt3k/cell/README.md

 - Local query is good.
 Global query is bad.
 - Define behaviors based on HTML classes.
-- Use pubsub when making remote effect.
+- Use signal when making remote effect.

 ### Local query is good.
 Global query is bad